 HIPAA Compliance: I have no idea what I’m doing . . .

 Few areas of mental health regulation feel as confusing and arbitrary as HIPAA.
 This class will help you break this monstrosity into the basics; including: Who is a Covered Entity; Progress vs. Process/Psychotherapy Notes; Forms; Procedures; Electronic Risk Management; and Electronic Payments.
 A template and instruction for performing an Electronic Risk Analysis is included!

 Chances are, at some point in your career as a mental health professional, you will have to appear in court . . . either on your behalf or on behalf of a client.
 This class will teach you the fundamentals of the court system including courtroom terminology; the differences between civil, criminal and administrative courts; and, the role of an expert witness.
 We will also use a sample hypothetical/mock trial to demonstrate the difference between direct and cross examinations.

 The Grievance Process

 The dreaded “G” word – no one wants to think about it but the odds are that it will probably happen to every mental health professional at least three times in their careers.
-Yes it’s scary, but knowledge is power – this class will help you understand DORA’s grievance process including a guideline through the grievance process; how to work with your professional liability insurance provider; who to contact when; why you should never respond to a DORA complaint without consulting an attorney; and what you should do NOW before you’re grieved.
+Yes it’s scary, but knowledge is power – this class will help you understand DORA’s grievance process and how to navigate it; how to work with your professional liability insurance provider; who to contact when; why you should never respond to a DORA complaint without consulting an attorney; and what you should do NOW before you’re grieved.